Tips for Staying Safe During a Haboob

 - If the storm is severe, take shelter in a room without windows.
 It’s important to stay away from windows because the wind can pick up rocks, tree limbs or other items that may shatter windows and cause injury.

-Many times, a dust storm will cause power lines to go down and in some cases will cause a power outage.
+Many times, a dust storm will cause power lines to go down and in some cases could cause a power outage.
 Never touch downed power lines or try to move them.
-It’s safest to call Arizona Public Service or Salt River Project, or the local police department, to handle dangerous situations.
+It’s safest to call your local police department, to handle dangerous situations.
 For your own safety, it’s also wise to keep a well-stocked first aid kit in your car and in your home.
 And make sure that you have plenty of bottled water on hand too.
-Justincasearizona.com offers tips for stocking emergency preparedness supplies, and creating an emergency plan to help keep you and your family safe during disasters, including haboobs.